 Other: I bought a small TV for £100, my treat to us, I was fed up of huddling around the laptop to watch anything.
-We’ve bought books and toys for the kids, but mostly we use the library.
+We’ve bought books and toys for the kids, some second hand, but mostly we use the library.
 We’ve had to replace and upgrade some clothes, our things are wearing out and the children are growing.
 Forest school necessitated wellington boots for the boys, I found some cool ones for £3 each.
 Forest School is expensive but the kids get a lot out of it so I’m happy to pay.
 We also buy a few school-type work books, they are good value here, under £5 usually and there is a great selection.
 There are more and they are cheaper than Australia, less variety than Sri Lanka, they had incredible books there, in English.

 3. Saving on transport